It’s Time to Separate Fraud Fact from Fiction

 - Friendly fraud

-To create effective prevention and representment tactics, all merchants need to do is determine which source is to blame and then rectify the original problem.
+To create effective prevention and representment tactics, all merchants need to do is determine which source is to blame and then resolve the original problem.

 - Merchants base their management strategies on insufficient data.